 Dogs aren’t subtle.
 My sister’s dog used to stop, drop and remain immobile until someone picked her up on hot and humid days.
 When my pooch Lulu has had enough of the great outdoors, she prefers to bang and scratch on the back door.
 Sometimes she even manages to open it, bursting into the living room.

-The recent spike in temperature and humidity surprised plenty of pet owners, prompting Dr. Ann Hohenhaus, a veterinarian with the Animal Medical Center in New York, to offer a few timely tips on keeping pets cool in the summer heat.
+Dr. Ann Hohenhaus, a veterinarian with the Animal Medical Center in New York, offers a few timely tips on keeping pets cool in the summer heat.

 Watch the clock: Even if your dogs love being outside, save the extreme play for after the sun goes down.
 This reduces the risk of heatstroke, particularly for dogs that may be overweight.